TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Conclusion

 \section{Conclusion}

-\textsc{Time} introduces a lightweight framework for contextual reasoning in dialogue models.
-By combining a simple protocol for timestamps, ticks, and optional think blocks with a staged curriculum and a diversity driven full-batch alignment step, we convert a fixed chain-of-thought backbone into a family of models that deploy reasoning selectively, in short bursts, and in response to state changes rather than by default.
+\textsc{Time} introduces a lightweight framework for learning explicit reasoning as a context-triggered policy in dialogue models.
+By combining timestamps, ticks, and optional \texttt{<think>} blocks with a staged curriculum and a diversity-driven full-batch alignment step, it turns fixed reasoning modes into selective, placeable reasoning behavior.

 \textsc{Time}Bench provides the matching evaluation lens.
-It shows consistent gains in temporal commonsense across seven diagnostic categories and reveals the accompanying structural shift toward contextual reasoning, smaller thinking budgets, and fewer degenerate outputs. \textsc{Time} and \textsc{Time}Bench together illustrate how carefully designed alignment interventions can change not only how large models answer, but how and when they choose to explicitly reason.
+Across seven diagnostic categories, it shows that \textsc{Time} improves reasoning from temporal cues while shifting generation toward shorter traces, more selective placement of \texttt{<think>} blocks, and fewer degenerate outputs.
+Taken together, \textsc{Time} and \textsc{Time}Bench show that explicit reasoning is not only something models can do, but something alignment can teach them to deploy selectively.